 ReddingStan smuggles log probabilities and gradients out of a Stan program.
 It’s meant to facilitate algorithmic prototyping.

 With the help of our users we have identified a few issues with the latest release which is why we have just released CmdStan 2.29.1.
 The issues that were identified and fixed for this patch release are given below.
 If you have not experienced any issues compiling your models with the 2.29.0 release, there is … Continue reading Release of CmdStan 2.29.1

-We are very happy to announce that the 2.27.0 release of CmdStan is now available on Github!
-As usual, the release of CmdStan 2.27.0 is accompanied with the new releases of Stan Math, core Stan and Stanc3.
+We are very happy to announce that the 2.29.0 release of CmdStan is now available on Github!
+As usual, the release of CmdStan is accompanied by new releases of Stan Math, core Stan and Stanc3.
 A PyStan update will follow shortly.
-This new release brings … Continue reading Release of CmdStan 2.29
+This new release brings a new differential-algebraic equation solver, new functions, function overloading, Stan-to-C++ … Continue reading Release of CmdStan 2.29

 Originally published here: https://bayesianops.medium.com/stan-algorithms-where-to-start-e6103c778d12 We’re starting the work that’s involved with Reimplementing the Inference Algorithms in Stan.
 Before we can get to any reimplementation, we need to understand what’s going on.
 The first steps are to identify the entry point into the code, instantiate the existing tests, and take inventory of what’s there.
 I have Michael … Continue reading Stan Algorithms: Where to Start?

 I’ve wanted to rewrite the inference algorithms in Stan for many years.
 It’s one of those things that was never urgent enough to warrant the effort, but entering 2022, I have some spare time that I will dedicate to this project.
 (Also, publicly writing this down will force me to work on it.)
 Photo by … Continue reading Reimplementing the Inference Algorithms in Stan